2ps/djenga/docs/detail_tasks.md

 is extremely helpful because it indicates that their request is being processed.
 For your internal agents / business users, this is a vital tool to assist in debugging.
-To that end, we've "extended" (ed., wasn't it really hacked into) celery to provide a `Task` base class that allows you to provide much more detail to the user as a task is executing.
-That said, hooking all the pieces together to get this working can be a bit overwhelming.
+To that end, we've "extended" (ed., wasn't it really hacked into?) celery to provide a `Task` base class that allows you to provide much more detail to the user as a task is executing.
+Hooking all the pieces together to get this working  can be a bit overwhelming.
 You'll be using the following classes and functions for all of this to work:

 * **`djenga.celery.tasks.DetailTask`**: Base `Task` class
   that provides helper functions for adding detailed